Consumer edition active

 (See also Overview of Immunization.)

-The RSV vaccine (Pfizer) is indicated for pregnant women at 32 to 36 weeks gestation from September through January in most of the continental United States.
-In locations with RSV seasonality that differs from most of the continental United States (for example, Alaska, locations with a tropical climate), timing is based on local RSV seasonality.
+The nonadjuvanted RSV vaccine is indicated for pregnant people who are 32 to 36 weeks pregnant during the months of September through January in most of the continental United States.
+However, in some locations (for example, Hawaii, Alaska, and parts of Florida), the timing of vaccination may be different based on the time of year when RSV circulates in that location.
+People who become pregnant again and who have already received the vaccine during a previous pregnancy do not need another dose.
 Giving the vaccine during pregnancy helps protect the newborn from RSV for about 6 months after birth because protective antibodies transfer from mother to fetus through the placenta.
-The vaccine should be administered regardless of previous RSV infection.
+The vaccine should be given to people even if they were previously infected with RSV.

-The RSV vaccines (Pfizer or GlaxoSmithKline) are available for adults age 60 years or older, and the decision to receive the vaccine should be made using shared clinical decision-making based on discussions with a healthcare professional.
-Older adults most likely to benefit from the vaccine are those considered to be at increased risk for severe RSV disease, including those with chronic medical conditions such as
+All 3 RSV vaccines are recommended for all adults age 75 years or older and for some adults age 60 or older.
+For these age groups, the decision to receive the vaccine should be made after discussing with a health care professional.
+Specifically, adults 60 and older who are most likely to benefit from a vaccine are those considered to be at increased risk of severe RSV disease, including those with chronic medical conditions such as the following:

 • Lung diseases